 Dodson is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Dodson are slightly less educated than the national average of 21.84% for the average city or town: 14.79% of adults in Dodson have a bachelor's degree or advanced degree
+The percentage of adults in Dodson with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.79% of adults in Dodson have a bachelor's degree or advanced degree.

 The per capita income in Dodson in 2022 was $19,984, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $79,936 for a family of four.